Track mileage automatically

 What is the actual expense method?

-The actual expense method involves determining your tax deduction by tracking all of the actual expenses of using your vehicle, as the name of the method suggests.
+The actual expense method involves determining your tax deduction by tracking all of the actual expenses of using your vehicle, as the name suggests.
 Then, you deduct the portion of the expenses attributable to your business based on the percentage of the car used for business purposes.

 Some examples of typical expenses that are usually tracked and deducted are: